Sydres/FiveM-Admin-Panel-Dark-Mode/README.md

 ## Installation

-Replace this CSS folder with the default one located under /app/ folder
+Replace this CSS folder with the default one located under /app/

 ## Author: FatPlatapus